Lemonnycodes/Crop-Classification/readme.md

 ⋅⋅*TensorFlow: An open-source platform for machine learning ⋅⋅*scikit-learn: Machine learning library in Python, used for data preprocessing and splitting the dataset ⋅⋅* GDAL: A translator library for raster and vector geospatial data formats used to load satellite images

+## Evaluation Results
+Accuracy of 95% was acheived